 Take our relationship quiz to find out if your relationship, or relationships around you, are healthy.

 What if someone I know is in an abusive relationship?

 If you think a friend or family member is in an abusive relationship, or you’re experiencing domestic abuse at home, it’s really important to talk to someone you trust.

 This can be a family member, friend or a trusted adult at your school.
-You might also want to speak to someone confidentially – you can contact Stop Domestic Abuse, our domestic abuse team, on 023 9206 5494 or by email.
+You might also want to speak to someone confidentially – you can contact Stop Domestic Abuse, the domestic abuse team, on 0330 0533 630 (select option one for Portsmouth) or by email.